 Botanical Name: Codiaeum variegatum pictum

 Croton plants stiff, leathery leaves in bold colors of yellow, pink, red, orange and green make it a beautiful and popular house plant.
-Another common name for croton plant is Joseph's Coat.
+Its varied colors give it another common name, Joseph's Coat.

 The croton plant (shown at left) is one of the most dramatic we've seen.
-Warm tropical colors and exotic lobed leaves make it a beautiful addition to any brightly lit room.
+Warm tropical colors and exotic lobed leaves make 'Petra' a beautiful addition to any brightly lit room.

 Give them space.
 If you bought a container that has 2 or 3 plants in it (which is fairly common), keep them together for the first year or so.
 When the plants seem crowded, give them the space they need by separating them.
 Divide the plants by carefully cutting through their roots with a serrated knife, then pot each plant in its own container.